Suzi Quatro: Work with Mickie Most

-Quatro moved to England in 1971, after being spotted by record producer Mickie Most, who had by that time founded his own label, Rak Records.
-Most had been persuaded to see Cradle by her brother Michael, who was managing the band.
-Like other music producers at the time, Most was looking for a female rock singer who could fill the void created by the death of Janis Joplin.
-According to the Encyclopedia of Popular Music, his attention to Quatro was drawn by "her comeliness and skills as bass guitarist, singer, and chief show-off in Cradle."
+Quatro's brother Michael – who was managing the band – persuaded record producer Mickie Most to see Cradle.
+Looking for a female rock singer who could fill the void created by the death of Janis Joplin, Most was drawn by "her comeliness and skills as bass guitarist, singer, and chief show-off in Cradle."
+Quatro sang the background vocals on Barabajagal, recorded in May 1969 at Olympic Studios in London by British singer/songwriter Donovan.

 She had also been attracting attention from Elektra Records, and subsequently explained, "According to the Elektra president, I could become the new Janis Joplin.
 Mickie Most offered to take me to England and make me the first Suzi Quatro – I didn't want to be the new anybody."
-Most had no interest in the other band members and he had no idea at that time of how he might market Quatro.
-She spent a year living in a hotel while being nurtured by Most, developing her skills and maturing.
+Most had no interest in the other band members, and he had no idea at that time of how he might market Quatro.
+She spent a year living in a hotel, where she was nurtured by Most, developing her skills and maturing.
 Most later said that the outcome was a reflection of her own personality.